Meadowlands Rail Line: History

 The Meadowlands Sports Complex, which opened in 1976, was until 2009 accessible only via automobile or bus.
 The decision to build a rail line along the chosen route was a source of controversy.
 A portion of the line is a 2.3 mi spur line connected via a new wye connection to the existing network.
 The line as built is a spur off the Pascack Valley Line, which travels further than if it had branched directly off the Bergen County Line.
 The decision to spend $6.2 million to acquire a right-of-way that travels through a federal Superfund site was also contentious.

-The opening ceremonies for the line took place on July 20, 2009.
+Constructed at a cost of $185 million in taxpayer funding, the opening ceremonies for the line took place on July 20, 2009.
 New Jersey Governor Jon Corzine, New York Giants owner John Mara, New York Jets owner Woody Johnson, and players from the Giants and Jets rode a special train from Hoboken to the new station for a ribbon-cutting ceremony.
 The station opened to the public on July 26, 2009, for the championship game of the CONCACAF Gold Cup tournament between the United States and Mexico.
 It is estimated that 6,000 arrived via the new rail line.

 Ridership to National Football League games increased by 50 percent in the rail line's second year of operation.
 In 2010, about 10,500 attendees at New York Jets games and 8,000 attendees at New York Giants games arrived by train.

 In an operation dubbed the Mass Transit Super Bowl for Super Bowl XLVIII on February 2, 2014, record numbers of riders took the shuttle to Meadowlands before the game, and were faced with waits of up to 90 minutes, due to security delays.
-After the game ended, there were more delays as demand exceeded the Meadowlands station's regular operating capacity.
+After the game ended, there were more delays, as demand exceeded the Meadowlands station's regular operating capacity.
 At one point, fans were asked to remain inside the stadium until more trains were dispatched to load passengers from the station.
-In total 28,301 riders arrived at the stadium and 35,264 (nearly three times as many riders as NJ Transit predicted) left via train.
+In total 28,301 riders arrived at the stadium, and 35,264 left via train, nearly three times as many riders as NJ Transit predicted.